 Test Dashboard If your team uses a project portal, you can view the predefined reports on the Test Dashboard.
 You can access the project portal from the Track view in Microsoft Test Manager.
-For more information about the Test Dashboard, see Test Dashboard (Agile).
+For more information about the Test Dashboard, see Test.

 Team Explorer You can access Report Designer reports from the Reports folder for your team project, and you can access Excel reports from the Documents folder.

-Team Web Access If you have access to Team Web Access, just as with Team Explorer, you can access Report Designer reports from the Reports folder for your team project, and you can access Excel reports from the Documents folder.
+The web portal If you have access to the web portal, just as with Team Explorer, you can access Report Designer reports from the Reports folder for your team project, and you can access Excel reports from the Documents folder.